99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   EC2 instance metrics every 5 min, there is a "detailed monitoring" for a cost you get every 1 minute.
 By default no log from EC2, need to setup an "agent" to push them.
 "CloudWatch Unified Agent" allows you to get more granular extra data from EC2 instead of the default ones
   You can define Custom Metrics, using the API PutMetricData

+  Metric filters define the terms and patterns to look for in log data as it is sent to CloudWatch Logs, then it turns metric filters log data into numerical
+  CloudWatch metrics that you can graph or set an alarm on.
 - Logs:
   - log groups: name representing the application
   - log stream, instance within application